Nelgit007/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Creating a docker-compose file

-Create `docker-compose.yml` at the root of your project.
+I Created a `docker-compose.yml` at the root of your project.

 ```yaml
 version: "3.8"